 The State Singles Championship Tournament must advertise and provide an entry form stating the intent to crown champions in at least Men, Women, Junior, and Elder Divisions.
 Other Divisions are an option left to the discretion of the tournament officials.
-All age limitations for Divisions shall be in accordance with RULE 1, Sections A-E.
+All age limitations for Divisions shall be in accordance with RULE 1, Sections A-F.

-Mixed Play and Handicapping (See also Rule 11, Section E)
+2. Mixed Play and Handicapping (See also Rule 11, Section E)

-The Championship Classes of the Open Men and Open Women Divisions in a State Singles Championship Tournament cannot be mixed play.
+The Championship Classes of the Open Men and Open Women Divisions in a State Singles Championship Tournament should not be mixed play.
+If, however, there are fewer than 4 entries in a championship division, there may be mixed play, determined by the State's Executive Board and Tournament Director, attempting to separate pitching distances and Divisions as much as possible.
 All other Divisions and Classes may be mixed at the discretion of the Tournament Officials.
 When/if other Divisions are mixed, the Champion of each Division will be the highest finishing player (based on ringer percentage) in their respective Division.
-Handicap formats may be used in State Championship Class play, but any State Championship Division Title must be determined by a non-handicapped method of play.
+Handicap formats may be used in State Championship Class play, but any State Championship Division Title must be determined by a nonhandicapped method of play.